Sharadh/sharadh.github.io/_posts/2021-07-17-microalignments.md

 Said differently: if we agree on our idea - our mental model - of the work, then these other things like the roadmap or various backlogs will follow.
 There's definitely effort required to pay attention, dot the i's, and cross the t's; that said, things mostly just work.

+## Idea Drift
+Any team is a team because of strong internal bonds; these same bonds that let the team work well together mean that information bubbles - and more importantly, **idea bubbles** - start to develop.
+It's _really difficult_ for folks within the team to realize that they've interpreted a little ambiguity in the plan in a way that's notably different!
+In the process of interpretation, they've all agreed on one thing, and now that thing is obvious to them.

+So in this way, multiple teams working on the same project have their own idea of what the project is, what _their_ scope is, and how to achieve it.
+They may have had a shared understanding to begin with, and over time there's idea drift that happens.

+When I think of alignment, I think of the _integration_ of these smaller idea bubbles into a larger one - a shared understanding of the project.

 ## Status Quo
 On a generic team that follows an agile methodology, we tend try and ensure alignment on cross team projects with a standard process:

 1. We brainstorm and figure out dependencies; we then work with different teams, get capacity, and table the work each team needs to get done.
 2. We go away and do the work.
-Every now and then, we get status updates (typically via a technical program manager \[TPM\]) about how the work is going.
+Every now and then, we get status updates (typically via a technical program manager, or TPM) about how the work is going.
 3. When the Jira tickets align, combinations of teams integrate the work with each other.

 This seems completely reasonable at first glance.
 However, my assertion is that this is essentially a waterfall approach to software development, and that it isn't very effective.